Ektomorf

-Ektomorf is a heavy metal band from Hungary.
+Ektomorf is a Hungarian groove metal band.

-Biography
+History

 Ektomorf was founded in 1993 in Mezőkovácsháza, Hungary, a small city near the Romanian border, by Zoltán "Zoli/Zotya" Farkas.
-In the actual line-up Zoli/Zotya – songwriter and leader of the band – is the only remaining founder member.
-The band is completed by Szebasztián Simon (lead guitar), Csaba Zahorán (bass) and Dániel Szabó (drums).
+In the actual lineup, Zoli/Zotya (songwriter and leader of the band) is the only remaining founder member.
+The band is completed by Ábris Hagya (lead guitar), Csaba Zahorán (bass) and Ákos Kobela (drums).

 Due to his Romani background, Farkas saw himself confronted with racism and prejudices, which is why the band had to put years of work into its international career.
 Their breakthrough came when Ektomorf started collaboration with Danish producer Tue Madsen in 2003.

-From 2002 to 2021, they have released fifteen studio albums and one live album.
-On 7 September 2016, the band's single Az vagyok, aki voltam debuted on Rádió Rock 95.8.
+From 2002 to 2022, Ektomorf released sixteen studio albums and one live album.
+In September 2016, the band's single Az vagyok, aki voltam debuted on Rádió Rock 95.8.

+The band is planning to play a concert in Moscow, Russia on May 14, 2025.
+This will be the first concert by a European metal band since Russia's open invasion of Ukraine in 2022.